- EDU110 Engagement and Behaviour in Early Learning

 - EDU302 E-Learning Leader

-- EDU336 Professional Learning: Evidence-Based Decision-Making in Early Learning
+- EDU217 Professional Experience: Evidence-Based Decision Making in Early Learning

 - EDU409 Internship

-Dr Hart is an early career researcher who has captured the interest of local and national media as her topic continues to be controversial within early childhood settings.
-The focus of her current research is on aggressive play behaviour — a major component of various types of young children’s sociodramatic play such as rough-and-tumble play, superhero play, fantasy play, “bad guy” play, play fighting, and gun play.
-More specifically, she is interested in the perceptions and benefits of all types of aggressive play behaviour, the developmental impact this play behaviour has on young children—particularly boys—and the needed reform of state and national policies that ban such play.
+Dr Hart, Lecturer in Early Childhood Education, serves as an advocate for the inclusion of young boys’ rough play within early childhood settings.
+She is an early career researcher who has captured the interest of local and national media as her research continues to be controversial amongst educators and parents.
+Her focus, playful aggression, is a major component of various types of young children’s sociodramatic play such as rough-and-tumble play, superhero play, fantasy play, “bad guy” play, play fighting, and gun play.
+More specifically, she is interested in the perceptions and benefits of all types of aggressive play behaviour, the developmental impact this play behaviour has on young children—particularly boys—and the needed reform of state and national behavioural policies that ban such play.

 Dr Hart is also a research supervisor for students enrolled in Masters and Doctoral programs.